msperlin/BatchGetSymbols/README.md

 ## Main features:

-- Organizes price data in a tabular format
+- Organizes data in a tabular format, returning prices and returns
-- Also returns the vector of returns from prices
+- A cache system was implemented in version 2.0, meaning that the data is saved locally and only missings portions of the data are downloaded, if needed.
-- A clever cache system was implemented in version 2.0, meaning that the data is saved locally and only missings portion of the data are downloaded, when needed.
+- User can choose a complete/balanced dataset output.
+NA values are set when missing data.
-- Includes function for changing long format to wide
+- Allows the choice for the wide format, with dates as columns

 ## Installation

 ```
-# CRAN
+# CRAN (official release)
 install.packages('BatchGetSymbols')

-# Github
+# Github (dev version)
 devtools::install_github('msperlin/BatchGetSymbols')
 ```